 Reflective Practice as a Tool for Growth

-It’s a concept that, as Jootun and Mcgarry (2014) notes, has been well documented as a strategy for personal and professional growth since the 1980s, and it’s here to stay.
+It’s a concept that, as Jootun and Mcgarry (2014) note, has been well documented as a strategy for personal and professional growth since the 1980s, and it’s here to stay.

 In its simplest form, reflective practice is the ability to reflect on your actions and engage in a process of continuous learning.
 For nurses and midwives, it’s also a necessary activity to fulfil the requirements of periodic re-validation.

-Yet, the reality for many nurses and midwives is that their working day can be full of emotional extremes, coupled with physical exhaustion.
+Yet, the reality for many nurses and midwives is that their working day is full of emotional extremes coupled with physical exhaustion.
 As Knight (2015) points out, working in highly pressurised clinical environments isn’t naturally conducive to the idea of pausing, engaging with feelings or staying with uncertainty.

 Without some structured support, the focus on self-reflection can be viewed with suspicion and cynicism.